138 Famous Warren Buffett Quotes. Money & Investing Explained

 “If you are stuck in a hole, stop digging.”

-When all you are doing is contributing to your own problems, you need to stop.
+When all you are doing is contributing to your problems, you need to stop.

 “If you don’t find a way to make money while you sleep, you will work until you die.”

-This means getting your money working for you and not you working for your money.
-You need to make investments that will pay you back regularly, such as dividend investing for regular income.
+This means getting your money to work for you rather than working for your money.
+You must make investments that will pay you back regularly, such as dividend investing, for regular income.

 Chains of habit are too light to be felt until they are too heavy to be broken.

-This quote is incredibly philosophical, referring to everything from addiction to drugs and alcohol to the things we do every day in life.
+This quote is incredibly philosophical, referring to everything from addiction to drugs and alcohol to the things we do every day.

 There seems to be some perverse human characteristic that likes to make easy things difficult.

-Never a truer word said, from investing to trading and in our technology, things can get very complicated quickly.
-Producers add features and benefits to separate themselves from the competition, but often it simply adds complications to essentially simple things.
+Never a truer word was spoken; things can get very complicated quickly, from investing to trading and in our technology.
+Producers add features and benefits to separate themselves from the competition, but this often simply adds complications to simple things.

-“Those who know the edge of their own competency are safe, and those who don’t aren’t.”
+“Those who know the edge of their competency are safe, and those who don’t aren’t.”

-This means you should really try to understand what you are good at and what you are not.
-We, humans, over-estimate our real abilities most of the time.
-Do this while investing, and you are likely to lose money through your own incompetence.
+This means you should try to understand what you are good at and what you are not.
+We, humans, overestimate our real abilities most of the time.
+Do this while investing, and you will likely lose money through incompetence.

-“I want to give my kids just enough so that they would feel that they could do anything, but not so much that they would feel like doing nothing.”
+“I want to give my kids just enough, so they feel they can do anything, but not so much that they feel like doing nothing.”

-There have been many articles written on Buffett’s inheritance plans for his family.
-Still, ultimately the fortune will not go to them as he will be giving the majority to charitable causes like the Bill and Melinda Gates Foundation.
+Many articles have been written on Buffett’s inheritance plans for his family.
+Still, the fortune will not ultimately go to them, as he will be giving the majority to charitable causes like the Bill and Melinda Gates Foundation.

 “You can’t make a good deal with a bad person.”